pedrovitorlima/angular7-rest-consume-example/README.md

-# Simple Angular7 and Bootstrap CRUD
+# Angular7 and Bootstrap CRUD

 Hey you!
 This is a simple project that make use of Angular7 to consume rest services and create/list a simple product with price.
 Besides simple, here we have some interesting things that maybe can help others.